jeanphorn/log4go/README.md

 The config file is optional, if you don't set the config file, it would use the default console config.

-Here it is a Json config example:
+Here is a Json config example:

 ```
 {